Revisiting “Safety First”: A Shift in Perspective

 In 2007, a thought-provoking article was published in Concrete Construction magazine, challenging the traditional notion of safety in the workplace.
-Fast forward to today, it’s time to revisit this vital concept in light of evolving perspectives.
+Now, nearly twenty years on, it’s time to revisit this vital concept in light of evolving perspectives.

 The original article laid out some hard truths: the primary function of a company is to generate profit; without it, survival is impossible.
 It boldly acknowledged that in the realm of concrete work, the material itself sets the pace, not the workers.
+The same can be said for many industries, not just concrete.
 This frank admission set the stage for a deeper discussion on safety.

-Fifteen years ago, the concept of balancing safety with production was a challenging task.
-The common scenario was all too familiar: safety is a priority, but under the pressure of schedules, it often takes a backseat, leading to compromised safety measures and, inevitably, accidents.
+In the early 2000’s, the concept of balancing safety with production was a challenging task.
+The common scenario was all too familiar: safety is a priority, but under the pressure of schedules, it takes a backseat.
+This lead to compromised safety measures and, inevitably, accidents.
 This cyclical issue highlighted a fundamental flaw in how safety was perceived and integrated into work processes.

 Today, the narrative is shifting from viewing safety as a mere priority to embracing it as a core value.
 Values, unlike priorities, are deeply ingrained and less susceptible to change under varying circumstances.
-They are the fundamental beliefs that guide our actions and decisions, much like the principles of honesty, faith, and family love that are instilled from a young age.
-Even in adulthood, values can evolve; for instance, becoming a parent often reshapes one’s values significantly.
+They are the fundamental beliefs that guide our actions and decisions – the principles of honesty, faith, and family love, for example.
+These are values instilled in us at a young age that we carry through into our adult lives.
+However, values can evolve; for instance, becoming a parent often reshapes one’s values significantly.

 In the workplace, if safety is instilled as a value rather than just a priority, it becomes a constant, unaffected by changing circumstances or pressures.
 This isn’t a straightforward transformation; it requires time, effort, and unwavering commitment to shift the organizational culture.
-Courses like “Servant Leadership” underline this idea, emphasizing the role of leaders in fostering a workplace where keeping employees safe isn’t just a policy, but a deeply held value.
+Courses like “Servant Leadership” underline this idea, emphasizing the role of leaders in fostering a workplace safety isn’t just a policy, but a deeply held value.

 This concept is echoed in Tim Russell’s book, “Wisdom of Our Fathers,” which suggests that one’s legacy is determined by others based on the values they witnessed and experienced.
 In the context of workplace safety, creating a value system around safety ensures that it is more than just a temporary focus—it becomes part of the organization’s DNA.